Soberish

 Soberish is the seventh studio album from American singer, Liz Phair.
-It is her first studio album since 2010's Funstyle and was preceded by five singles: "Good Side", "Hey Lou", "Spanish Doors", "In There", and "The Game".
+It is her first studio album in close to eleven years since 2010's Funstyle and was preceded by five singles: "Good Side", "Hey Lou", "Spanish Doors", "In There", and "The Game".
 The album was released on June 4, 2021, and is produced by Brad Wood.

 Background

 Soberish—slated for release in 2020, but eventually released on June 4, 2021—was Liz Phair's first record of entirely new material in eleven years and her first studio album under Chrysalis Records.
 The album has been described by Pitchfork as "highly-anticipated" and was included on Rolling Stone's list of the most anticipated albums of 2021.
 In the lead-up to the album's release, Phair was interviewed for the New Yorker.
 The album's first single "Good Side" peaked at number 24 on the Triple-A airplay chart and spent a total of 13 weeks on the chart, while 'Spanish Doors', entered the chart at number 39.

 Soberish was Phair's first release since 2010's Funstyle, and in an interview with The Independent on May 31, 2021, Phair spoke about the specter of death over Soberish, saying that "when Prince died and [David] Bowie died, my manager called me and he's like, 'What are you doing with your career?
 Do you know you could be dead tomorrow?
 Are you making the work now that you would want to leave behind if it were your last?'"
 Phair said that "it would have been terrible if I had died after [Funstyle]", and that she "will not make that mistake again".
 Following the album's release, Phair had planned to support Alanis Morissette on her upcoming global tour commemorating the 25th anniversary of Jagged Little Pill, but withdrew on July 24, 2021 "due to unforeseen circumstances", with Cat Power taking Phair's place.